Lachana alpherakii

 Lachana alpherakii is a species of moth of the subfamily Lymantriinae first described by Grigory Grum-Grshimailo in 1891.
 It is found in the high mountains of Tibet and China.

 Description

 The wingspan is 22–27 mm.
-The head, thorax, and abdomen are covered with long silky hairs, mostly intense dark brown with yellowish.
-It is a very variable species.
-The wings are mostly yellow with dark brown bands.
-The basal area of the forewing is yellow lightly mixed with brown scales.
-The internal bands are dark brown.
-The hindwings are yellow with a dark brown marginal band.

 Taxonomy

 Grigory Grum-Grshimailo first described this species from Qinghai, China, using the scientific name Dasychira alpherakii in 1891.
 The species epithet commemorates Sergei Alphéraky, a Greek Russian entomologist from Taganrog who spent the latter part of his life studying the Lepidoptera of Central Asia and East Asia.
 The following year, in 1892, William Forsell Kirby moved it to the genus Dasorgyia.
 In 1910 Embrik Strand moved it to the genus Gynaephora, where it was eventually placed in the subgenus Dasorgyia, with as type species G. pumila, by Douglas C. Ferguson in 1978, and Karel Spitzer in 1984.
 G. pumila was moved to Dicallomera pumila in 2008 by Tatyana A. Trofimova, who was then obliged to look into the other species in the subgenus Dasorgyia, and ended up moving all three to Lachana.

 A DNA study published by Vladimir A. Lukhtanov and Olga Khruleva in 2015 found the species Gynaephora aureata, G. jiuzhiensis, G. menyuanensis, G. minora, G. qinghaiensis, G. qumalaiensis and G. ruoergensis all to be closer related to Lachana alpherakii than to any of the other species of Gynaephora.
 In 1984 Spitzer had suggested G. qinghaiensis was a synonym or a subspecies of G. alpherakii, although he did not formally move the taxon.
 Trofimova also suggested in 2008 that G. qinghaiensis, G. aureata, G. ruoergensis and G. minora, all described from China by Chou and Ying in 1979, are possibly synonyms of Lachana alpherakii, although not having been able to study the type specimens, she was unable to say anything further.